Spill trajectory modelling

 Trajectory models can help predict spill behavior in the marine environment.

 Models can predict how surface slicks will move across the water surface, how they will evaporate to create gaseous plumes in the air above, and how they will dissolve or disperse into the water column.

-Trajectory models are used by AMSA and other National Plan Control Agencies as essential decision support tools to improve:
+Trajectory models are used by us, and other National Plan control agencies as essential decision support tools to improve:

 - risk assessment

 For oil spill trajectory modelling, we rely on a product called OILMAP, and for chemical spills, CHEMMAP.

 Each is designed to use information from a hydrodynamic model that allows the modeler to use a wide variety of wind, current and bathymetric data formats, as well as live data feeds from a range of providers such as: